Soulbound – Book 1: Chapter 2

-Cordelia wended her way through the crowd near the bar, carrying her cappuccino and scanning for any sign of her new boyfriend, Devon.
+Cordelia wended her way through the crowd near the bar carrying her cappuccino and scanning for any sign of her new boyfriend, Devon.
 The lead singer of the band Dingoes Ate My Baby was so cool.
 She liked being seen with him, but there were times that he seemed distracted when she talked.
 Almost like he wasn’t really listening.
-It had to be a musician thing like there were lyrics constantly playing in his head.
+Maybe it was a musician thing like lyrics constantly playing in his head?
 He was too hot not to forgive that little quirk.
-Cordelia found it easy enough to handle him even if he was a little pushy about getting physical.
-She liked his kisses and found it exciting when she touched him, but wasn’t quite ready to let him do anything more than grope a little.
+Cordelia found it easy enough to handle him even if he was pushy about getting physical.
+She liked his kisses.
+Touching him was exciting, but she wasn’t quite ready to let him do anything more than grope a little.

 “Speaking of hot…,” Cordelia spotted Angel sitting alone at one of the nearby tables.
 She figured he was waiting for Buffy as usual.
 Was it a real date or just another one of their clandestine meetings?
 It was still unclear if what was going on between those two was official.

-Angel folded his hands on the table before dragging his eyes up to hers managing an outwardly calm greeting.
+Guilty as charged, Angel folded his hands on the tabletop before dragging his gaze up to hers managing an outwardly calm greeting.
 “Oh.
 Hi.”

 Cordelia didn’t seem to notice being too wrapped up in her own plans for the evening.
 “Great!
 I’m supposed to be meeting Devon, but he’s nowhere to be seen.”